top of page

 Let’s start with the hard parts since that’s what most advertisements, affiliate marketing, and social accounts won’t tell you.

 (You’ll hear me mention Write Your Way to Freedom (WYWTF) in this blog.
-It’s the course I took to launch my career, and I highly recommend it.
-The links are affiliate.)
+It’s the course I took to launch my career, and it is robust.
+The price has increased significantly since I joined however, so I've provided some alternative courses for you to consider.
+Some links are affiliate links and I may receive a small commission at no extra cost to you if you click them and then join.)

 The Most Challenging Parts of Being a Freelance Copywriter [Specifically for Moms]